 We're experts in France with kids!
 Our Family Vacation Advisors can book vetted accommodations, arrange kid-friendly tours and guides, recommend activities and more.
 Click to send us a request >

+So what to do in Strasbourg with kids?
 The cathedral and its tall spire immediately called for a race to the top with my son, eager to stretch his legs after a long travel day, while the cool and dark interior with its vast ceilings and stained-glass windows was a welcome shelter from the weather.
 A helpful Tourist Information office on the corner facing the church is convenient for buying the Strasbourg Pass, which allows free or half-price entry over three days to various monuments, museums and activities.

-Our favorite Strasbourg activity was a food tour, including bretzels (the name for the large, soft pretzels found everywhere in this region), sweets, charcuterie and cheeses, plus wine, beer and eau de vie.
+Our favorite Strasbourg for families activity was a food tour, including bretzels (the name for the large, soft pretzels found everywhere in this region), sweets, charcuterie and cheeses, plus wine, beer and eau de vie.
 The guide led us through “La Petite France,” as the ancient quarter is called, to small shops tucked along the streets, filling in the details of historic buildings in an entertaining way.

 We also enjoyed the Batorama boat tour with audio guides for adults and children in various languages, including English.
 The rocking of the boat actually sent my son to sleep for a short while!
 In addition, we visited the Musee Alsacien but found it better suited for older children.
 There is a wonderful science museum, Le Vaisseau, tailored to the under-12 set.